zaiisao/Documentation/en/cloud-recording/cloud_recording_api_rest.md

 - `channelType`: (Optional) Number.
 Channel profile.
 Agora Cloud Recording must use the same channel profile as the Agora Native/Web SDK.
 Otherwise, issues may occur.
   - `0`: (Default) Communication profile.
   - `1`: Live broadcast profile.
 - `audioProfile`: (Optional) Number.
-Sets the sample rate, bitrate, encoding mode, and the number of channels:
+Sets the sample rate, bitrate, encoding mode, and the number of channels.
+You cannot set this parameter in individual recording mode.
   - `0`: (Default) Sample rate of 48 kHz, music encoding, mono, and a bitrate of up to 48 Kbps.
   - `1`: Sample rate of 48 kHz, music encoding, mono, and a bitrate of up to 128 Kbps.
   - `2`: Sample rate of 48 kHz, music encoding, stereo, and a bitrate of up to 192 Kbps.